’Twas the night before Christmas, and all through the house,

 We repeat these lines every year.

-We recreate the conditions.
+We recreate these conditions.

 We dim the lights.